jbe456/product-management/README.md

 ## Recruitment

 - favor interview conditions that are as close as possible to real-life tasks: i.e. similar to what the candidates used or will use to develop.
 [Avoid whiteboards...](https://medium.com/javascript-scene/tech-hiring-has-always-been-broken-heres-how-i-survived-it-for-decades-b7ac33088de6)
 - test candidates on how well they know what they pretend to know rather than how well they know what the interviewer knows.
+In other words, design the interview like a UX interview, with the end goal of testing how much candidates know their topics rather than asking questions to make the interviewer feel smart.
+  - if the the interviewer knows well the topic, then they will be able to ask for more detailed information.
-This implies also testing the ability to explain and break down knowledge as clearly as possible for a novice audience.
+  - if the interviewer does not know the topic, then it will test the ability to explain and break down knowledge as clearly as possible for a novice audience.
-- Avoid questions expecting know-by-heart answers
+- avoid questions expecting know-by-heart answers.
-- favor technically good but balanced profiles over technically-strong candidates with weaker social skills.
+- favor technically good but balanced profiles over technically-strong candidates with weaker soft skills.
 This is vital to create a team of people that will get along well with each other.
+This means screening for ["soft skills" and "Emotional intelligence"](https://www.mindtheproduct.com/the-secret-sauce-to-hiring-great-product-people-by-kate-leto/) during interviews.
+  - Look for "emotional intelligence": i.e. “the ability to recognise understand and manage our own emotions” and “the ability to recognise understand and influence the emotions of others”.
+  - Include behavioral questions.
+Example: "Tell me about a time when you suggested something that someone disagreed with.
+What did you say?
+How did you handle the situation?"
 - hide photos and names when selecting resumes to avoid any biases.
+- job descriptions usually describe must-haves (usually hard skills) and nice-to-haves (usually soft skills).
+Instead, it should cover:
+  - Purpose – why does this role exist?
+  - Accountabilities – what outcomes is it responsible for?
+  - Activities – what are the tasks and responsibilities?
+  - Behaviours – the key capabilities of EQ